Barnaby’s perfect broth – a German recipe

-Practical German for cycling
+Practical German for the Olympics, part 1

-Learn German and spread happiness in October 2025
+Learn German and spread happiness in December 2025

 Welcome to another month of the German Action for Happiness Calendars.
 As before, you can if you wish also print out a PDF version.
 And if you want or need to, you can see it here in English, where you also find further foreign languages.
 Use the following sentences as a German reading and translation exercise and then … Read more

-Practical German for taxi rides
+Practical German for petrol stations/ repair shops

 Welcome to my next blog post based on our ‘Ask Angelika’ shows with practical or useful sentences you might hear or use yourself in certain scenarios.
-Today we will cover sentences you might hear or need to say at a bus station.
+Today we will cover sentences you might need to say at a petrol station or repair shop in Germany.
 This page contains affiliate links to Amazon.
-It means I’ll get a few … Read more
+It means I’ll … Read more

 This website uses cookies to ensure you get the best experience. more information